macewanCMPT395/winston/README.md

 Things that work pretty well
 CSS Layouts
-The webpage, SQL connections / structure of tables, Views.
-Authentication works okay.
+The webpage, SQL connections / structure of tables, Views Authentication works okay.
 Creating new users is fine.
 UserController and SessionController most features are fine except the Form::Model ones.